PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 The DataStore contain some or all of these tabs:
 - **Files**: Lists the input files read, and the output files created
 - **Drone**: Summarises the drone video metadata, drone flight path meta-data, ground elevations, surface elevations and other settings related to:
-	- **Sections**: Lists the raw flight sections data detailing the drone flight.
+	- **Sects1**: Lists the raw flight sections data detailing the drone flight.
-	- **Sections2**: Holds graphs based on the raw drone Sections data, including:
+	- **Sects2**: Holds graphs based on the raw drone Sections data, including:
 		- The flight path in the Northing / Easting coordinate system
 		- The flight path in the original Longitude / Latitude coordinate system
 		- The lineal distance travelled (in meters) by the drone per section, graphed over time